What is Mindfulness?

 Importantly, these practices do not require any prior training and are perfect for both beginner and experienced practitioners.
 It is my honor and privilege to guide others on their journeys towards finding more peace, patience, and tranquility, even during the extreme difficulties many of us face in our lives today.

 What is Mindful Based Stress Reduction (MBSR)?

-I teach 8-week long, traditional MBSR courses with my colleague Laurie Hallihan.
-I am also available to modify MBSR to fit your individual or organizational needs.
+I teach 8-week long, traditional MBSR courses at the Wholistic Abode in Newport Beach, CA. I am also available to modify MBSR to fit your individual or organizational needs.